 For those who aren’t familiar with the torpedo stats, here is a graphic that explains the story.
 The red line represents the damage output of the torpedo class (measured in TW).
-The blue bars represent the economic efficiency of each torp (the amount of damage per MC spent on each round).
-In every chart I will highlight the Mk.4 as a reference point, and because it is the most cash-efficient torpedo to use overall.
+The blue bars represent the economic efficiency of each torp (the cost in MC spent per TW of damage you do).
+In every chart I will highlight the Mk.4 as a reference point, and because it is the most resource-efficient torpedo to use overall.

 As you can see, the Mk.4 is the torpedo of choice, far exceeding its neighbours in economic efficiency.
 The Mk.4’s advantage is so clear that it is overwhelmingly chosen by players as the weapon of choice in the early game, and even late game for cheap minelaying.
-The Mk.7 stands above its neighbours too, but not as much.
+The Mk.7 is a bit cheaper than its neighbours too, but not as much.
 For this reason it is usually chosen as the higher-end weapon of choice, until the player can afford the more expensive Mk.8.

 You will also notice that the Mk.3 stands out as perhaps the worst of all torpedoes.
 It has both low power — similar to that of the Mk.2 — and bad economy — far worse than the Mk.7.
 This is probably why Joshua has chosen to adjust its price to make it more affordable in the recent changes.